 1/2 teaspoon sugar

-1. Mix the filling until well combined and sticky.
+1. In a bowl, add the filling’s ingredient and mix until well combined and sticky.